 Find a mechanic, dealer or manufacturer near you who does appraisals and have them evaluate your trailer.
 Make sure to show them all the records you have on the maintenance you’ve performed on the trailer over the years, as these are proof that you’ve taken care of the trailer.
 At the end of it all, the appraiser will quote you a figure that they believe your trailer is worth.

 2. Do Some Research

 If getting an appraisal isn’t an option, or even if it is, you can also browse used trailer listings across the internet, looking in particular for listings similar to your trailer.
-You can then use these listings to arrive at an estimation of what your trailer might be worth.

 3. Head to a Dealer

 With this appraisal quote, it’s time to head to the dealer you’re planning on trading to.
 Set up an appointment and ask for their quote.
 In other words, how much do they think your trailer is worth?
 Again, don’t forget to have those service records on hand for quick and easy reference.
 If they’re interested in acquiring your trailer, they’ll also quote you a price.
 Remember that they don’t have to trade with you, and if your trailer is excessively run-down or broken, they may not offer a quote.

 If they do make an offer, however, and if their quoted price is far below what the appraiser told you, don’t panic.
 Show them the quote from the appraiser and open a discussion about this price.
 They may reconsider their position, or they may not, but either way, it’s valuable to have that first quote in hand so you’ll have a reference for whether the dealer’s quote is especially high or low.